handee/hough-transform-js/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+ ADAPTED BY Hannah Dee 2014 to show details of Rho and Theta in the visualisation, and to have a larger canvas to experiment with, hmd1@aber.ac.uk/hmd@hannahdee.eu